Share

 Instead, choose sustainable cleaning products that come in sustainable or refillable containers.

-You can even make your own cleaning products using natural ingredients like vinegar and baking soda.
+If you want to take it to the next level, you can even make your own cleaning products using natural ingredients like vinegar and baking soda.

 If you want to learn more about Zero waste cleaning and DIY recipes, check out our blog article about this topic.